 Early encounters with Europeans were often recorded in African art.
-Look closely at the top of the mask above.
+Look closely at the top of the mask above (and detail, left).
 Do you see faces?
 These represent Portuguese explorers with beards and hats (flanked by mudfish) who visited the Benin Kingdom along the west coast of Africa in the late 1400s.
 These explorers began to collect ivory which they referred to as “white gold.”

 Saltcellars like the one below, commissioned by Portuguese officers and exquisitely produced by West African carvers, held precious table salt.
 They would have been taken back to Portugal to be displayed in curiosity cabinets.
 Today their carvings serve as a record of the introduction of guns, Christianity, and European commodities to West Africa.

 By the 1880s European powers were interested in Africa’s resources, particularly mineral wealth and forests.
 Today, Africa is divided into 53 independent countries but may scholars argue that the boundaries that separate these countries are really artificial.
 They were drawn by Europeans at the Berlin Conference in 1884-85 without a single African present.
 They did not divide the continent by cultural or tribal region, but instead created borders based on their own interests.
 The problems this created—separating families, language groups, trading partners, pastoralists from watering holes, etc.—are still very much at issue today.